LampDelivery/Helldivers/README.md

 - Fonts: Bold, utilitarian typefaces approved by the Ministry of Readability.
 No cursive.
 No nonsense.
 - Notifications?
 Recast as priority alerts from Super Earth HQ.

 This theme doesn’t just reshape Discord—it liberates it.
 Every scroll, click, and emoji is now a salute to democracy.
-You’re not chatting.
-You’re coordinating planetary liberation.

 Install it.
 Deploy it.
 Spread it.
 Because freedom isn’t free—it’s color-coded, mission-stamped, and ergonomically optimized.